Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Introduction

-These findings motivate our key insight that KV heads exhibit functional heterogeneity in reasoning models, where a subset of heads are critical to reasoning behaviors and naturally require a full KV cache to maintain CoT consistency.
-We term such heads with this role as \newterm{\emph{reasoning heads}}.
-To validate and exploit this insight, we propose \shortname, a novel \emph{reasoning heads} identification framework, which employs reinforcement learning (RL) to identify those heads by directly optimizing the relationship between the allocation of each head's KV cache usage and reasoning quality.
-As illustrated in \Figref{fig:method}, our method observes reasoning behaviors in generated samples and assigns rewards during RL training.
-These reward signals guide RL with sparsity pressure to optimize learnable gating adapters that control the mixing of full attention and local attention \citep{xiao2023efficientstreaminga}.
-The gating adapters quantify each head's reliance on full versus local KV cache access, with L1 penalty encouraging sparsity.
-Through this RL optimization, the adapter values inherently distinguish \emph{reasoning heads} from compressible heads, directly identifying which heads are essential for reasoning behaviors.
-In this way, our method consequently identifies \emph{reasoning heads} and allocates full KV cache to them while applying compressed constant KV cache to others, effectively preserving reasoning behaviors during KV cache compression.
+To achieve this, we propose \shortname, which employs reinforcement learning (RL) as a probe to directly observe the relationship between each head's KV cache compression and reasoning quality.
+As illustrated in \cref{fig:method}, our method generates reasoning samples during RL training and assigns rewards based on their quality.
+These reward signals guide the optimization of learnable gating adapters that control the mixing of full attention and compressed local attention for each head, with L1 penalty encouraging sparsity.
+Through this RL optimization process, the learned gating scores reveal a critical insight: only a small subset of heads requires full KV cache to maintain reasoning consistency, while others can be aggressively compressed without performance loss.
+We term these heads requiring full cache as \textbf{reasoning-critical heads}.
+Our method naturally translates this finding into an efficient compression strategy: we allocate full KV cache to reasoning-critical heads while applying compressed constant KV cache to others, effectively preserving reasoning behaviors during inference.

-Our work makes three main contributions.
-First, to our knowledge, we are the first to systematically identify which heads matter for reasoning, introducing the concept of ``\emph{reasoning heads}'' that are functionally distinct from retrieval heads.
-Second, we achieve state-of-the-art compression performance, enabling lossless reasoning capability with 20-50\% KV cache usage reduction across diverse reasoning tasks and models.
-Third, through controlled masking experiments that selectively remove top-critical heads, we demonstrate that \emph{reasoning heads} are significantly more critical than retrieval heads, with their removal causing substantially greater performance degradation.
+Our work makes three main contributions: \textbf{First}, we introduce \shortname, a novel method that employs lightweight reinforcement learning as a probe to identify reasoning-critical heads.
+It functions by directly observing how cache compression impacts reasoning quality during generation. \textbf{Second}, \shortname\ achieves state-of-the-art compression performance, enabling near-lossless reasoning with a 20--60\% reduction in KV cache usage across diverse tasks and models, and delivers up to a \textbf{2.06$\times$} end-to-end speedup at 60\% reduction under SGLang continuous batching. \textbf{Third}, to our knowledge, \shortname\ is the first to identify specific attention heads essential for reasoning.
+Through analyses of performance, head sensitivity, error modes, and response length, we provide a new perspective on understanding reasoning models from a KV cache compression viewpoint.